-For the last few years, the biggest shoes on trails and especially thru-hikes were Altra, and while they are a solid performing shoe choice they have a zero drop that causes pain for many hikers along with a very short lifespan on the rough terrain you encounter while on a long-distance hike.
+For the last few years, the biggest shoes on trails and especially thru-hikes were Altra.
+While they are a solid performing shoe choice, they have a zero drop that causes pain for many hikers and a very short lifespan on the rough terrain you encounter while on a long-distance hike.

-I started to look outside the zero drop world at shoes that were built for the outdoors and could live up to the needs a thru-hiker requires which is solid footing and tread to grip rocks, roots, and other trail disruptions along with a tough and durable upper that also dry fast and efficiently.
+I started to look outside the zero drop world at shoes that were built for the outdoors and could live up to the needs a thru-hiker requires, which is solid footing and tread to grip rocks, roots, and other trail disruptions along with a tough and durable upper that also dries fast and efficiently.

 I found the KURU brand and reached out to grab their trail shoes, called the Chicane, and to use them while testing how they felt over miles and miles along with their durability and help give you more options to look at for your next hike, whether day, section or thru-hike.